StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 needing to generate its next logical block of data.

-The application could perform this calculation itself, calculating the estimated current data rate and dividing that by its desired advance notice time, to compute the number of outstanding unsent bytes corresponding to that desired time.
+The application could perform this calculation itself, calculating the estimated current data rate and multiplying that by its desired advance notice time, to compute the number of outstanding unsent bytes corresponding to that desired time.
+For example, if the current average data rate is 1 megabyte per second, and the application would like 0.1 seconds warning before the backlog of awaiting data runs out, then 1,000,000 x 0.1 gives us a
+TCP\_NOTSENT\_LOWAT value of 100,000 bytes.

 However, the application would have to keep adjusting its TCP\_NOTSENT\_LOWAT value as the observed data rate changed.
 Since the transport protocol already knows the number of